Pandocomatic

 Chapter 1.
 Acknowledgements

-I would like to thank Ian for his contribution of patches, bug reports, fixes, and suggestions.
+Thanks to Ian for his contribution of patches, bug reports, fixes, and suggestions.
 With your help pandocomatic is growing beyond a simple tool for personal use into a useful addition to the pandoc ecosystem.

 Chapter 2.
 Installation